oceanhealth/fukushima/README.md

-##### UPDATE 2022.06.03 : DISCLAIMER: This essay does not debate the efficacy of Nuclear Energy.
+##### UPDATE 2022.06.06 Added Resources : DISCLAIMER: This essay does not debate the efficacy of Nuclear Energy.
 Public comment period to TEPCO closes June 17 2022